Loading...

 Module 1: The Role of Property Tax in Municipal Finance

-Module 3: Setting the Property Tax Rate
+Module 3: Calculation of Property Tax

-Module 4: Property Tax Measures and Relief
+Module 4: Property Tax Relief Strategies

-Module 5: Property Tax Reform
+Module 5: Administration of Property Tax

 What You Will Learn

-• Explain the important role of property tax in municipal finance in Canada and elsewhere
+• Explain the important role of property tax in municipal finance in Canada

 • Describe what is included in the property tax base and what types of properties are excluded